Cyber4tff/Rope/Home.md

 * Click to load.
 Loads in Target Videos, Source Faces, and the Swapper model

 ## Changelog ##
+Fun Stuff:
+* Added mousewheel function to Mouth Parser to adjust the size of the mask
+* Added Codeformer as an enhancer option.
+Codeformer does a noticeably better job with skin textures, but runs slower.
+Right-click on the button to toggle Codeformer or GFPGAN.
+Note: Codeformer takes 15-30 secondfs to load the first time.

+Boring Stuff:
+* Mouth Parser and Occluder now use onnxruntime instead of PyTorch.
+Hopefully this will solve issues with AMD cpu users
+* InsightFace libraries have been removed as a dependency
+* Dependencies have been updated and aligned
+* Performance increase
+* Swapping is now automatically toggled off when dragging the timeline slider. this is to make it more responsive.
+It will automatically toggle the swap back on once you stop dragging if you had swap on to begin with.

+Bug Fixes:
+* Fixed bug when dragging the Video timeline.
+It can now be moved when playing
+* Fixed several remaining bugs with recording
+* Fixed right click behavior on the video player slider

 ### (2023-09-03) Changes for Rope - Crystal: ###
 * New, slightly improved GUI
 * Merged Source Faces.
 Select multiple Source Faces to create an average Source Face result.
 Combine different people to create a blend, or select the same person from different Source Faces to improve the likeness of the person